Seconb/Roblox-Colorbot/README.md

 Config Guide:

+- IF THE AIMBOT IS SHAKY YOUR SPEED IS TOO HIGH, IF IT STRAIGHT UP CRASHES OUT OF NOWHERE THEN YOUR FOV IS TOO HIGH (CAM OR A1M FOV)

 - For keybinds, if you're just using a button on your keyboard like A, B, C, Shift, or something like CTRL+ALT+Q, then set "BINDMODE" to keyboard